 I should also mention that there are articles on the internet claiming that massage guns can cause ruptured blood vessels, stretched collagen and elastin fiber, damaged muscle fiber, increased nerve sensitivity and other risks.
 However, I have yet to see any credible evidence to back up these claims, in cases where the massage gun is used appropriately.

 Frequently Asked Questions

-Our kids (four and six years old) have used ExoGun both on their own bodies as well as on ours.
-The user manual says it’s for adult use only, but as long as you’re careful, I don’t see why kids over a certain age can’t use it.
+Our kids have used massage guns on both their own bodies as well as on ours.
+Some brands recommend their devices for adult use only, but as long as you’re careful, I don’t see why kids over a certain age can’t use it.

 I don’t think they need percussion therapy, but I also don’t think it’ll do any harm.

 Based on scientific studies, both methods are equally effective in reducing muscle soreness.
-So it’s ultimately a personal choice which method to use.
-From a financial perspective, I prefer percussion therapy — but I also enjoy human touch more than a device.
+So it’s ultimately a personal choice of which method to use.
+From a financial perspective, I prefer percussion therapy, but I enjoy human touch more than using a device.

 A brushless motor uses electromagnetic force to operate.
 That makes it less noisy and more efficient.
 Some of the cheaper massage guns on the market use brushed motors.
 As a result, they’re louder and offer less battery life.
 So I’d recommend staying away from those.

-What I really like about massage guns, in general, is that I can use them any time I want to (and without depending on someone else).
-To me, that makes ExoGun one of those gadgets that while I never knew I needed it, I would no longer want to go without it.
+To me, that makes Theragun one of those gadgets that while I never knew I needed it, I would no longer want to go without it.

-Do you own a percussion therapy gun or have questions about it?
+Do you own a percussion therapy gun, or have questions about the technology?
 If so, let me know by leaving a comment below.